-This multi-scale (or, multi-resolution) representation offered by the wavelet transform is the 235 main motivation to adopt wavelet bases for displacement components u_1, u_2 .
-It leads to a "natu-236 ral" coarse-to-fine strategy suitable to motion estimation (Dérian et al. 2013).
-Approximation and 237 coarse detail coefficients are estimated first, then fine-scale details are successively added until the 238 smallest scale is reached.
-Besides the multi-scale framework, wavelet bases also allow the rep-239 resentation of arbitrary regular functions (a 3D fluid motion field should at least be continuous).
-240 While the continuity might not be a relevant assumption for the 2D field, a sufficient regularity is 241 required in order to compute the regularizing terms presented in Section 3.a, which involve spa-242 tial derivatives.
-Finally, these regularization schemes find a relatively simple yet very accurate 243 implementation in that context (Kadri Harouna et al. 2013).
-Similarly to the Fourier transform, 244 the wavelet transform is a linear, separable4 operator, with fast algorithms (fast wavelet transform, 245 FWT) for computational efficiency.
-Wavelets are also used in many fields, from signal denois-246 ing to video compression; Mallat (2008) discusses an extensive presentation of the theory and 247 applications.
-248
+This multiscale (or, multiresolution) representation offered by the wavelet transform is the main motivation to adopt wavelet bases for displacement components u_1 , u_2 .
+It leads to a "natural" coarse-to-fine strategy suitable to motion estimation (Dérian et al. 2013).
+Approximation and coarse detail coefficients are estimated first and then finescale details are successively added until the smallest scale is reached.
+Besides the multiscale framework, wavelet bases also allow the representation of arbitrary regular functions (a 3D fluid motion field should at least be continuous).
+While the continuity might not be a relevant assumption for the 2D field, a sufficient regularity is required in order to compute the regularizing terms presented in section 3a, which involve spatial derivatives.
+Finally, these regularization schemes find a relatively simple yet very accurate implementation in that context (Kadri Harouna et al. 2013).
+Similarly to the Fourier transform, the wavelet transform is a linear, separable3 operator, with fast algorithms [fast wavelet transform (FWT)] for computational efficiency.
+Wavelets are also used in many fields, from signal denoising to video compression; Mallat (2008) discusses an extensive presentation of the theory and applications.

-249 Conceptually, the use of wavelet bases does not lead to significant changes to the estimation 250 problem (6).
-Each motion component u_i is expressed as the inverse transform (reconstruction) of 251 its corresponding wavelet coefficients c_i :
+Conceptually, the use of wavelet bases does not lead to significant changes to the estimation problem [(6)].
+Each motion component u_i is expressed as the inverse transform (reconstruction) of its corresponding wavelet coefficients c_i :